muhammadkholidb/sequel/README.md

 }
 ```

 By default, Sequel will do a soft delete by setting the value to column `deleted_at`.
-There are always methods to do a hard delete by providing `true` value to the `force` param of `delete()` method.
+There are always methods to do a hard delete by providing `true` value to the `force` param of the `delete()` method.

 The same is also applied for `read()` / `readOne()` methods.
 They will return data that is not softly deleted (with column `deleted_at` is null).
 You can also include the deleted data by providing `true` value to the `includeDeleted` param of `read()` / `readOne()` methods.